 “Let’s not get tired of doing what is good.
 At just the right time we will reap a harvest of blessing if we don’t give up,” (Galatians 6: 9).

-Cory shares this with the hope that it’ll help inspire others to keep pushing towards their dream, as impossible as it may seem.
+Cory shares this with the hope that it’ll help inspire others to keep pushing towards their dream, as large as it may seem.

 Before Minnesota, Cory was a Sports Anchor with Comcast Sportsnet in Houston, Texas, where he anchored daily sportscasts, served as a Host for Houston Astros Pre & PostGame LIVE and the magazine show “Astros Bases Loaded.”
 In 2014, Cory earned 2 more Emmy nominations for Best Sports Anchor and Best Discussion/Interview.